John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 #### Private Methods

 - `LoadEmail()`
-  - Method called in the constructor of the view model to mark the email as read, download the remaining parts of the email (`Body` and `HtmlBody`)
+  - Method called in the constructor of the view model to mark the email as read and download the remaining parts of the email (`Body` and `HtmlBody`)
   - This method should raise the event `ErrorOccured` if an exception is caught
   - It should also set the `IsLoading` flag while the download process is ongoing.